vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ### Add a header with our API key

-For our first step, we add an `apiKey` header with our API key.
+For our first step, we add an `apiKey` header that contains our API key.
 We need this header in order to get our access token in the next step.

 ![image](/assets/2025-04-26/030.png)

-## Call Peakboard Hub to get an Access Token
+## Call Peakboard Hub to get an access token

-The next step is a Request/Response block that calls this external URL:
+The next step is a request/response block that calls this external URL:

 ```url
 https://api.peakboard.com/public-api/v1/auth/token